saimayaqub/saimayaqub/README.md

 - 👋 Hi, I’m @saimayaqub
 - 👀 I’m interested in asp.net.
-I'm too excited to get back to asp.net programming after a gap of a few years.
+I'm too excited to get back to asp.net programming after the gap of a few years.
 - 🌱 I’m currently learning Asp.Net Angular
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me saaima.yaqub@gmail.com